Freelancer-Protocol/docs/howitworks.md

 1. To enable gradual commitment (of time for the freelancer and money for the client)
 2. So that the freelancer is paid on time and with 100% certainty
 3. So that the client is free to cancel a late project

+### Can I edit or cancel milestones?

+**Before it's been accepted**
+The freelancer can single-handledly override a milestone (edit) or cancel it.

+**Whan it's been accepted, before it has started**
+Both parties can cancel the milestone.

+**Once the milestone has started**
+The freelancer can send his client a request for change.
+The new milestone will only take over the existing one if the client accepts it.

 <!-- ### Why do you hold funds?